1970-09-12 USSR Luna 16

 Luna 16 launch cover with Tartu postmark.

-Luna 16 special Moscow postmark.
+A cover of Luna 16 with a special Moscow postmark.